Twin Electrics & Plumbing

 Leaks from water heater tanks are usually related to any of the following:

 A qualified plumber can ensure there is no looseness on any component and replace any missing component.
-This is normally a quick job, so don’t worry, our technicians have got you covered.
+This is normally a quick job, so don’t worry, our technicians got you covered.

 If your water comes out with a yellow, brown or red tint, you likely have a corrosion issue inside the water heater tank or in the pipe system of your household.